Understanding Closing Costs in Michigan Real Estate Transactions

 What Closing Costs Does the Seller Pay in Michigan?

-One of the primary expenses is the real estate agent’s commission, which is often around 5-6% of the home’s sale price and is split between the buyer’s and seller’s agents.
-Additionally, sellers may be responsible for paying transfer taxes, which are calculated based on the property’s sale price and vary by county.
+A major cost is the real estate agent’s commission.
+Agent fees are usually about 5-6% of the sale price of the house and are split between the buyer’s and seller’s agents.
+In Michigan, sellers pay additional costs, including transfer taxes, which are based on the sale price of the house and vary from county to county.

 What Part of Closing Costs Does the Buyer Pay?